 § § §

 I have to point out that every time I fall into a collection like this, I think of Oscar Williams, who was the anthologist of choice when I was in college.
-He insisted on including page after page of his own poems in the anthology of "The World's Best Poems..." or "The Greatest Poems in the Universe..." which was a pain because he was a fairly stupid poet.
-Not content with that, he stuck in a few dozen poems from one Gene Derwood, who was equally stupid and who was, incidentally, Mrs. Oscar Williams.
+He insisted on including page after page of his own poems in the anthology of "The World's Best Poems..." or "The Greatest Poems in the Universe..." which was a pain because he was a fairly catatonic poet.
+Not content with that, he crammed in a few dozen from one Gene Derwood, who was equally stupid and who was, incidentally, Mrs. Oscar Williams.

 With this suspect paternity in mind, we looked to see what George Bradley would do with George Bradley, Yale Younger Poet of 1986.